Zeleni9/AuthorProfiling/README.md

 ## TAR Project - Author Profiling

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Student project using Author Profiling in English Tweets.

 ### Prerequisites

-What things you need to run the program
+What python libraries you need to run the program
 ``
- nltk (punkt, averaged_perceptron_tagger)
+ nltk(punkt, averaged_perceptron_tagger)
  sklearn
  xml
 ``